mstksg/inCode/copy/entries/control-intro.md

 Identifier
 :   control-intro

 Over this summer my work has been in the realm of control theory.
-I've found that it's not exactly straightforward to explain what control theory actually *is* to people who haven't heard about it before.

-It's a little odd that the idea of "controlling something" -- say, the temperature of a room or the speed of a fan -- is an extremely deep/rich mathematical and engineering discipline.
+I must admit that I find it a little odd that the idea of "controlling something" --- say, the temperature of a room or the speed of a fan --- can be an extremely deep/rich mathematical and engineering discipline.

-Hopefully this series of posts will walk you through this wonderful world that is control theory, and explore (without any complex mathematics) just how much genius goes into those simple things we all take for granted.
+This serious should hopefully be an enlightening walk through this wonderful world that is control theory, and explore (without any complex mathematics) just how much genius goes into those simple things we all take for granted.

-Welcome to *the Hamster Hotel*.
+Welcome to **the Hamster Hotel**.

 The Hamster Hotel
 -----------------